 - 1 cup plain Greek yogurt

-- 3/4 cup Parmesan cheese, grated or shredded
+- ¾ cup Parmesan cheese, grated or shredded

-- 3 tbsp lemon juice
+- 3 Tablespoons lemon juice

-- 3 tbsp olive oil
+- 3 Tablespoons olive oil

-- 2 1/2 tsp anchovy paste
+- 2 ½ teaspoons anchovy paste

-- 2 tsp Worcestershire sauce
+- 2 teaspoons Worcestershire sauce

 - 2 cloves garlic, pressed or finely minced

-- 3/4 tsp dry mustard
+- ¾ teaspoon dry mustard powder

 - Big pinch salt and pepper, or to taste

-- 3 tbsp milk, any variety
+- 3 Tablespoons milk, any variety (I use 2%)

 Kale Caesar Salad:

-- 1/4 cup Parmesan cheese, grated or shredded (or to taste)
+- ¼ cup Parmesan cheese, grated or shredded (or to taste)

 - 2 cups croutons, or to taste

-For the Greek Yogurt Caesar Dressing:
+For the Dressing:

 - Add Greek yogurt, Parmesan, lemon juice, olive oil, anchovy paste, Worcestershire, garlic, dry mustard, salt, and pepper to a mixing bowl and whisk to combine.

 - Pour in milk and whisk until smooth, adding more milk a teaspoon at a time if you'd like a thinner consistency.
-Refrigerate if not preparing the salad right away.

-For the Kale Caesar Salad:
+For a Kale Caesar Salad:

 Dressing recipe loosely based on this mayo version from epicurious.